scta/scta-rdf-schema/SCTAOntologySpec.md

     - should specify the XML schema this xml document was validated against
 * xml
     - url to raw xml file

+#Secondary Classes
+The above classes (or Primary Classes) represent privileged classes that constitute the Ontology core.
+Secondary classes are helper classes used in further defining instances of Primary Classes.
+The goal of secondary classes is facilitate "favoring objection composition over class inheritance" (See Design Patterns, p.
+20)

+#Type

+##global properties
+* type=Type
+* label
+    - e.g. "Work Group Type", "Work Type", Expression Type
+* description

+##Type properties
+* typeType
+    - WorkGroup
+    - Work
+    - Expression
+    - Manifestation
+    - Item

+#WorkGroupType

+##global properties
+* type=WorkGroupType
+* label
+    - e.g. "LatinLit", "GreekLit, "MedievalLit", "SentencesCommentary", "EnglishNovels"
+* description

+##WorkGroupType properties
+* availableWorkGroupType
+    - e.g. where WorkGroupType is a workGroup for Medieval Commentaries available workGroupTypes might include:
+        + BiblicalCommentaries
+        + SentencesCommentaries
+* availableWorkType
+    - e.g. where WorkGroupType is a work group for Sentences Commentary available workTypes might include:
+        + Reportatio
+        + Ordinatio
+        + Abbreviatio
+* availableExpressionType
+    - a workGroup could specific a list of expression Types available for all descendent workGroups and works
+    - e.g. where WorkGroupType is Sentences Commentary available Expression types would be the following
+        + commentarius
+        + librum
+        + distinctio
+        + articulus
+        + dubium
+        + prologus
+        + generic
+        + paragraph
+        + (an expressionType should be created for each of these specified types)
+            * these types can further specify other avaiable sub expressionTypes but these sub ExpressionType should take a level property where the value is 2 or greater, so that we know which ExpressionType determines and specifies the other.
+See below "ExpressionType"
+                - e.g. librum -> expressionType=librum1, librum2, librum3, librum4
+                - e.g. distinctio = librum1-distinctio1, librum2-distinctio3, etc

+#WorkType

+##global properties
+* type=WorkType
+* label
+* description

+##WorkType properties
+* type=WorkType
+* availableExpressionType
+    - A workType could add other availableExpressionTypes besides those inherited from the WorkGroup Type.

+#ExpressionType

+##global properties
+* type=ExpressionType
+* label
+* description

+##ExpressionType properties

+* level
+    - 1, 2, 3, 4
+* hasAvailableExpressionType
+    - an ExpressionType can specify sub ExpressionTypes.
+All expressionTypes not listed as an avaiableExpression type by a workGroupType or workType must have a level 2 or greater ExpressionType.
+In other words, workGropuTypes and workTypes should only list level 1 ExpressionTypes as available.